benard1991/bankApp/README.md

 * Monitor audit logs for user and account actions
 * View and manage all transactions

+Transaction Lock Management

+Ensures safe and reliable handling of all transactions — deposits, withdrawals, inter-bank, and intra-bank transfers by preventing race conditions and maintaining data integrity under high concurrency.

 Security and Performance

 * JWT authentication for secure, stateless access